ng-learn-org/workshop/README.md

     git checkout -f step-3

-    if you get "Karma is not a task" or "Karma is not found".
+ If you get "Karma is not a task" or "Karma is not found".
 Please execute "npm install grunt-karma --save-dev" on the terminal.

  **AC:** As a User, when I open myStore home page, then I should see the phrase "Welcome to the AngularJS World, [fullName]".
  **Assumptions:** The application already has an object called profile that contains firstName and lastName.